Chasing Static

 Steam User 0

-solid horror experience with really good writing and atmosphere. it really has only one main issue, which is that it's sometimes frustratingly vague about where you need to go in order to progress the story. i had no idea there was even a fast-travel system because i saved the area that teaches you this for last (which would've saved me a lot of tediousness while replaying for completion).
+solid horror experience with really good writing and atmosphere. it really has only one main issue, which is that it's often frustratingly vague about where you need to go in order to progress the story. i had no idea there was even a fast-travel system because i unknowingly left the area that teaches you this for last (which would've saved me a lot of tediousness while replaying for completion).

 i wish there were some more hints besides chasing the titular static, but outside of that it's definitely worth a try.